TAMUparametric/energiapy/README.md

 1. math utilities for calculating euclidean distances, generation connectivity matrices, etc.
 2. generating dataframes with missing data fixed (weekends, public holidays) for time-series data such as resource price
 3. function to fetch weather data at an appropriate resolution from [NREL NSRDB](https://nsrdb.nrel.gov/) for any county in the US
-4. latex constraints writer, for model documentation
+4. latex constraints writer for model documentation

 ## Key Applications